GenericMappingTools/gmt/doc/rst/source/gmt.rst

 -----------

-These are all the common GMT options that remain the same for all GMT programs.
+These are all the common GMT options that remain the same for all GMT modules.
 No space between the option flag and the associated arguments.

 .. include:: explain_-B_full.rst_